filled sourdough donuts

 Common problems that could cause an oily layer on the outside of your donuts include frying at a temperature that is too low, under-proofing the donuts, or failing to drain them on paper towels directly after frying.

-How to Make Filled Sourdough Donuts – Step by Step
+How to Make Filled Sourdough Donuts (Step-by-Step Instructions)

 Step 1 – Feed Starter and Prepare Tangzhong